As Tennessee, others target drag shows, many wonder: Why?

-NASHVILLE, Tenn.
-(AP) — “If I hadn’t been a girl, I’d have been a drag queen.”
+NASHVILLE, Tenn. — “If I hadn’t been a girl, I’d have been a drag queen.”

 Dolly Parton has uttered those words famously and often.
 But if she really were a drag queen, one of Tennessee’s most famous daughters would likely be out of a job under legislation signed into law by Republican Gov. Bill Lee on Thursday.

 Across the country, conservative activists and politicians complain that drag contributes to the “sexualization” or “grooming” of children.
-Several states are considering restrictions, but none has acted as fast as Tennessee to ensure children are not exposed to drag.
-The efforts seek to extinguish popular “ drag story hours ” at which queens read to kids.
+Several states are considering restrictions, but none has acted as fast as Tennessee.
+The efforts seek to extinguish popular “drag story hours” at which queens read to kids.
 Organizers of LGBTQ Pride events say they put a chill on their parades.
 And advocates note that the bills, pushed largely by Republicans, burden businesses in an un-Republican fashion.

 The protestations have arisen fairly suddenly around a form of entertainment that has long had a place on the mainstream American stage.